axocomm/lambda.codes/resources/pages/about/experience.md

 as rooting the phone, installing a custom ROM, and making necessary configuration changes for remote access and management.
-By the summer's end this tool supported Nexus 4 and 5 (and theoretically most other at-least-close-to-vanilla Android devices) and was used to provision a bunch of phones at the office and recently a bunch more *remotely* in the Prineville, Oregon datacenter.
+By the summer's end this tool supported Nexus 4 and 5 (and theoretically most other at-least-close-to-vanilla Android devices) and was able to be used to provision sets of phones both locally as well as *remotely* in the Prineville, OR datacenter.

 The second project was a battery monitoring script for Android and iOS devices in the device labs.
 It gathered battery voltage information and submitted results to a [Scuba](https://www.facebook.com/notes/facebook-engineering/under-the-hood-data-diving-with-scuba/10150599692628920/) dataset in order to reveal potential correlations between device performance and battery health.
-This was also a nice introduction to Chef through getting the tool deployed to the device host machines.

-The final project was a device lab status dashboard that displayed the layout of devices in their racks mounted on the walls, their current health state, and various other details gathered from multiple data sources.
+The final project was a web-based device lab status dashboard that displayed the layout of devices in their wall-mounted shelves, their current health state, and various other details gathered from multiple data sources.

-Python, PHP, and Hack were primary languages in use in this position.
-Mercurial was used as source control for most of the repositories I worked on and Phabricator was used for source code exploration, code reviews, and much more.

 ### Vimbly